-Texas - Gulf Region | Fort Worth Data Center
+Texas - Gulf Region | Forth Worth Data Center

 The Texas-Gulf Region, within which the Fort Worth Data Center is located, covers most of Texas and portions of New Mexico and Louisiana.
 Water risk in the watershed arises from high drought risk and baseline water stress.
-These concerns contribute to an extremely high water risk for this region.
-Meta has funded one project within the Gulf Coast Basin "Restoring and Enhancing Richland Creek Wildlife Management Area," with volumetric benefits expected to begin in the coming years (Figure 19).
+These concerns contribute to a medium water risk for this region.
+Meta has funded two projects within the Gulf Coast Basin: Restoring and Enhancing Richland Creek Wildlife Management Area and the nearby Wildcat Marsh Project, with volumetric benefits expected to begin in the coming years (Figure 22).

-Figure 19.
+Figure 22.
 Project locations within the Gulf Coast Basin